Skip to content

 mrun my_builder.json

-mrun has a number of usefull options:
+mrun has a number of useful options:

 mrun --help